Baton Rouge, Louisiana: Economy

 In addition to being the state capital and parish seat, the city is the home of Louisiana State University, which employs over 5,000 academic staff.
 One of the largest single employers in Baton Rouge is the state government, which consolidated all branches of state government downtown at the Capitol Park complex.

 The city has a substantial medical research and clinical presence.
 Research hospitals have included Our Lady of the Lake, Our Lady of the Lake Children's Hospital (affiliated with St. Jude Children's Research Hospital), Mary Bird Perkins Cancer Center, and Earl K. Long (closed 2013).
 Together with an emerging medical corridor at Essen Lane, Summa Avenue and Bluebonnet Boulevard, Baton Rouge is developing a medical district expected to be similar to the Texas Medical Center.
 LSU and Tulane University have both announced plans to construct satellite medical campuses in Baton Rouge to partner with Our Lady of the Lake Medical Center and Baton Rouge General Medical Center, respectively.

 Southeastern Louisiana University and Franciscan Missionaries of Our Lady University both have nursing schools in the medical district off Essen Lane.
 Louisiana State University's Pennington Biomedical Research Center, which conducts clinical and biological research, also contributes to research-related employment in the area around the Baton Rouge medical district.

-The film industry in Louisiana has increased dramatically since the beginning of the 21st century, aided by generous tax incentives adopted by the state in 2002.
+The film industry in Louisiana has expanded dramatically since the beginning of the 21st century, aided by generous tax incentives adopted by the state in 2002.
 In September 2013, the Baton Rouge Film Commission reported that the industry had brought more than $90 million into the local economy in 2013.
 Baton Rouge's largest production facility is the Celtic Media Centre, opened in 2006 by a local group in collaboration with Raleigh Studios of Los Angeles.
 Raleigh dropped its involvement in 2014.